sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 Before we dive into further explanation of SAST and DAST techniques, let's look at the assessment criteria for evaluating the quality of security testing techniques.

 ### Quality assessment criteria
 The quality of testing tools is evaluated in a number of ways.
 You have already learnt about _code coverage_ in a previous chapter.
-Here, we discuss four new metrics that are often used in the context of security testing:
+Here, we discuss four new metrics that are often used in the context of security testing.

 Designing an ideal testing tool requires striking a balance between two measures: (a) Soundness, and (b) Completeness.
 **Soundness** dictates that there should be no False Negatives (FN) — no vulnerability should be skipped.
 This implies that no alarm is raised *IF* there is no existing vulnerability in the *System Under Test (SUT)*. **Completeness** dictates that there should be no False Positives (FP) — no false alarm should be raised.
 This implies that an alarm is raised *IF* a valid vulnerability is found.

 >Here, a 'positive' instance indicates a _bug_ and a 'negative' instance indicates _benign code_.
 So, True Positives (TP) are _actual bugs_, and True Negatives (TN) are _actual benign code snippets_.
 Similarly, False Positives (FP) are _false bugs_ (or _false alarms_), and False Negatives (FN) are _bugs that weren't found_ (or _missed bugs_).

 A perfect testing tool is both sound and complete.
 However, this is an undecidable problem — given finite time, the tool will always be wrong for some input.
-In reality, tools often compromise of FPs or FNs.
+In reality, tools often compromise on either FPs or FNs.

 Low FNs are ideal for security critical applications where a missed vulnerability can cause significant loss, e.g. banking apps.
-Low FPs are ideal for applications that don't have a lot of manpower to evaluate the correctness of each result.
+Low FPs are ideal for applications that do not have a lot of manpower to evaluate the correctness of each result.

 Additionally, an ideal testing tool is (c) **interpretable**: an analyst can trace the results to a solid cause, and are (d) **scalable**: the tool can be used for large applications without compromising heavily on performance.